vizhub-core/vizhub-legacy/packages/useCases/createVisualization.md

 ### Missing Title

- * If the user confirms that the visualization should be created but has not entered a title, then an error should appear indicating that the title field is required.
+If the title is not specified, the title "Untitled" should be automatically used.

 ### Choose a Template